 5.1 COMPARISON OF THEORETICAL FRAMEWORKS FOR DELIVERING VALUE INNOVATION innovation management process.
 It supports managers when designing new attribute bundles.
 Also, the Six Paths Framework helps in redesigning product and service attributes from a managerial point of view to ensure superior customer value.
 It can be said that the Six Paths Framework is regarded as a complementary tool for the Four Actions Framework.
 The authors perceive it as a possibility for the completion of the four recommendations for action which are derived by the Four Actions Framework.
 The PERFA Framework targets an increase of performance by achieving superior customer value as well, which is in line with the aims of the Six Paths and the Four Actions Framework.
 While the PERFA Framework concentrates on the customers' point of view, both of the aforementioned frameworks focus on the managerial perspective.
-However, the PERFA Framework can be seen as a complementary model for the aforementioned frameworks as its aim of achieving superior customer value is in line with the aims of the Four Actions Model and the Six Paths Framework.
+However, the PERFA Framework can be seen as a complementary model for the aforementioned frameworks as its aim of achieving superior customer value is in line with the aims of the Six Paths Framework can be seen as a complementary model for the aforementioned frameworks as its aim of achieving superior customer value is in line with the aims of the Six Paths Framework can be seen as a complementary model for the aforementioned frameworks as its aim of achieving superior customer value is in line with the aims of the Six Paths Framework.